 - Debrief the process.

-Our coordinator will act as a facilitator to create a platform and space for the students to take the lead in the assessment, design, and delivery process.
+Our Student-Led Assembly Coordinator/Coach will create a platform and space for the students to take the lead in the assessment, design, and delivery process.
 Upon completion of the assembly, we will also provide you with a comprehensive report summarizing the assessment findings, debriefing notes, and suggested next steps to further enhance your school climate.
 Please contact us for more information.

 Pink Shirt Day 2017.
 On February 22nd, participants wore pink to help Salinas Elementary Schools bring an end to bullying!